aleph2c/miros-rabbitmq/docs/source/installing_infrastructure.rst

 .. _installing_infrastructure-installing-on-windows:

-RabbitMQ On Windows and the WLS
+RabbitMQ On Windows and the WSL
 -------------------------------

 If you are installing RabbitMQ on (>= Windows 7), try following this `video <https://www.youtube.com/watch?v=gKzKUmtOwR4>`_ and if that